RaphaelTurtlePower/objc_ios_guides/Introduction-to-iOS-for-Designers.md

 ## Course Schedule

-In the course schedule below, each week has two 2-hour sessions where will cover about a dozen different use cases related to the topic of the week.
+In the course schedule below, each week has two 2-hour sessions where we will cover about a dozen different use cases related to the topic of the week.
 Each week has a "skills checklist" that you should be able to do by the end of the week.
 Each week also has a homework that applies the use cases that we cover in class.

 ### Week 1 - Basic views and layout